NIG Annual Work Conference 2022

 PhD Breakfast Session

-During the NIG conference, the PhD Council hosts a PhD conference breakfast.
-We invite all NIG PhDs for breakfast: to have a chat, get to know the PhD Council and each other and feed us with their expertise and suggestions.
+During the NIG conference, the PhD Council hosted a PhD conference breakfast.
+We invited all NIG PhDs for breakfast: to have a chat, get to know the PhD Council and each other and feed us with their expertise and suggestions.

 Thursday 13 October 09.00 – 10.00*.